Discover the growing array of opportunities and experiences available through Student Clubs and Activities offered by PA Virtual.

 PA Virtual Chess Club was created to give students the opportunity to play chess and socialize.
 Chess Club is open to students from grades 5-8 with any level chess playing ability.
 All students are welcome, from beginners to experts!
 The goals of the club are to develop students' self-confidence, mental focus, logic, discipline & analytical abilities and to develop students' sportsmanship.
 The club leaders and advisors will teach the rules, vocabulary, history, & culture of the world's oldest sport, chess.

-Do you enjoy cheering?
+Do you enjoy cheering or doing gymnastics?
 Have you been part of a cheerleading team before?
 Or maybe you haven't had that opportunity.
-Have you always wanted to cheer but you just weren't sure if you could?
+Have you always wanted to cheer and tumble but you just weren't sure if you could?
 Well, you can!
-Come be a part of our group and learn new cheers, while meeting new friends and having a great time!
-We need boys and girls of all ages, all grades and all levels of cheering skill, from beginner to advanced!
+Come be a part of our group!
+Learn new cheers as well as how to train for gymnastic skills, all while meeting new friends and having a great time!
+We need boys and girls of all ages, all grades and all levels of skill, from beginner to advanced!
 Come be a part of something really special!

 The PA Virtual Photography Club is open to students in grades 7-12.
 Join us to share your talents and develop new skills!
 Photographers of any skill level are welcome!
 The goals of the clubs are to develop and inspire new photography techniques and facilitate growth in student creativity.